We work closely with strategic partners to strengthen systems for integration of maternal mental health services.

 ASSET working across three care platforms – surgical care, maternal care and integrated primary healthcare for chronic diseases – in four SSA countries (Ethiopia, South Africa, Sierra Leone, Zimbabwe).

 The PRogramme for Improving Mental Health CarE (PRIME), together with the PMHP, developed the Maternal Mental Health Report – detailing their work to improve access to maternal mental health care in low-and-middle-income countries.
+This short video gives an overview of PRIME’s work and recommendations for further research.

 Organisations that form a part of the PMHP’s network